 Downsizing is a word that we hear a lot these days.
 Retirees are doing it.
-Empty nesters are trying it.
+Empty-nesters are trying it.
 Home improvement shows tell us how to downsize.
 It’s even the title of a movie starring Matt Damon.
 As long as it’s not your employer that is downsizing. it can be a good thing.
 Downsizing is appealing for different reasons.
+Keep reading for some tips on how to downsize a home.

 You Might Decide to Downsize Your Home If